kickaha2019/articles/Dining_out/felix_girton/index.md

----
-title: Hotel Felix, Girton
+#title Hotel Felix, Girton
-anchors:
-- Hotel Felix
-images:
-- path: DSCF2261.JPG
-  tag: Approaching the Hotel Felix
-- path: DSCF2263.JPG
-  tag: The dining room decor
-- path: DSCF2264.JPG
-  tag: More dining room decor
----
+#markdown
 We didn't go to the
 [Hotel Felix](https://www.hotelfelix.co.uk/)
 for quite a while, assuming it was priced out of